barumau/pandunia/english/bax_kanun.md

 The hierarchy of word types in Pandunia from the more to the less central is as follows.

 1. Conjunctions: i, u
-2. Connectors: ge, de
+2. Connectors: da, du
-3. Coverbs (prepositions): na, do, ze, bi
+3. Coverbs (prepositions): na, ko, ze, bi
 4. Verbs
 5. Nouns and pronouns
 6. Tense, aspect and mood particles
 7. Numerals
 8. Adjectives

 The following example shows how the scope affects the final position of words in the tree hierarchy.
-For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Ze koz de** is at the top, because it connects the two sub-phrases.
+For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Ze koz du** is at the top, because it connects the two sub-phrases.

-    yusef i sara vol darsa pandunia ze koz de ye si bon dunia bax.
+    yusef i sara vol darsa pandunia ze koz du ye si bon dunia bax.

-                      ze koz de
+                      ze koz du
                ┌──────────┴──────────┐
               vol                   si
           ┌────┴──────┐           ┌──┴──┐